Air Fryer Recipe

 Method

-- Preheat air fryer to 180°C (356°F) for about 5 minutes.
+- Preheat the air fryer to 180°C (356°F) for about 5 minutes.

-- Cook for 10-15 minutes, flipping halfway through.
+- Cook for 10-15 minutes, turning them halfway through.

-- Season with salt while warm.
+- Season with salt while still warm.

 Why this works in an air fryer